binshi/health-ai/part-4/l2-digitalsampling.md

 This tutorial is a great explanation of this trade-off as well as a description of the[wavelet transform](http://users.rowan.edu/~polikar/WTpart1.html), which is another solution to this problem.

+Real periodic signals are rarely sinusoidal.
+Still, we like to use the Fourier transform to learn about the periodicity of these signals.
+All periodic signals are composed of a **fundamental frequency**, which is the lowest frequency of the periodic signal, and integer multiples of this frequency called **harmonics**.
+In this lesson, we see this for ourselves and how the fundamental frequency relates to the signal in time-domain.